Home | Site Map

 On the far left side of each list, gray lines are used to connect (as much as possible) those objects which are close neighbors so you can find more objects while your 'scope is pointed in a given area.

-in OITHv5.1 is a day-by-day list of interesting things to see and learn about the Earth's huge "night light".
-Now, when the Moon is out and obscuring the Faint Fuzzies, you don't have to cuss and stay inside, frustrated.
+THE MOON - Now you'll have a day-by-day list of interesting things to see and learn about the Earth's huge "night light".
+When the Moon is out and obscuring the Faint Fuzzies, you won't have to cuss and stay inside, frustrated.

 Chuck Wood's Lunar 100 (plus 12 more targets of interest) are arranged following the Astro League's lunar day plan, combined with US Naval Observatory photos of the individual days to point out where these targets are located.